Coal tit: Behaviour and ecology

 It is typically a bird of temperate humid conifer forest, but apart from that shows little habitat specificity.
-In Bhutan for example coal tits are fairly common residents above the subtropical zone, at about 3,000–3,800 m ASL, and are found in forests dominated by Bhutan fir (Abies densa) as well as in those characterized by Himalayan hemlock (Tsuga dumosa) and rhododendrons.
+In Bhutan for example coal tits are fairly common residents above the subtropical zone, at an altitude of around 3,000–3,800 m ASL, and are found in forests dominated by Bhutan fir (Abies densa) as well as in those characterized by Himalayan hemlock (Tsuga dumosa) and rhododendrons.

-The coal tit is an all-year resident throughout almost all range, making only local movements in response to particularly severe weather; only the Siberian birds have a more regular migration.
-Very rarely, vagrants may cross longer distances; for example the nominate subspecies of continental Europe was recorded in Ireland once in 1960 and once before that, but apparently not since then.
+The coal tit is year-round resident throughout most of its range, making only local movements in response to particularly severe weather.
+Only the Siberian birds migrate more regularly.
+On rare occasions, vagrants may travel longer distances.
+For instance, the nominate subspecies of continental Europe was recorded in Ireland once in 1960 and once prior to then, but not since.

-Coal tits will form small flocks in winter with other tits.
-This species resembles other tits in acrobatic skill and restless activity, though it more frequently pitches on a trunk, and in little hops resembles a treecreeper (Certhia).
-Its food is similar to that of the others; it is keen on beechmast, picks out the seeds from fir (Abies) and larch (Larix) cones, and joins Carduelis redpolls and siskins in alders (Alnus) and birches (Betula).
-It will also visit gardens to feed on a variety of foods put out, particularly sunflower seeds.
+In winter, coal tits form small flocks in winter with other tit species.
+This species resembles other tits in its acrobatic skills and restless activity.
+However, it more frequently perches on a trunk and, with its little hops, resembles a treecreeper (Certhia).
+Its diet is similar to that of other tits; it particularly enjoys beechmast and picks out the seeds from fir (Abies) and larch (Larix) cones.
+It also joins Carduelis redpolls and siskins in alders (Alnus) and birches (Betula).
+Moreover, it will visit gardens to feed on a variety of foods, particularly sunflower seeds.

 Coal tits in the laboratory prefer to forage at a variable feeding site when they are in a negative energy budget.
 They increase evening body mass in response to tawny owl calls.

 After dawn the coal tits increases body mass as soon as possible if food is obtained at a low rate, increasing body mass exponentially until an inflection point when the increase of body mass is slower.
 The inflection point of the body mass trajectory is 16.7% delayed compared to a high food availability.
 Subordinate coal tits are excluded from feeding sites by dominants more often in the early morning than in the rest of the day, and they showed more variability in daily mass gain and body mass at dawn than dominant coal tits.
 In winter, the red blood cells of coal tits have been shown to contain more mitochondria, which consume oxygen and produce heat.

 Being common and widespread, the coal tit is not considered a threatened species by the IUCN.

-The coal tit has the dubious distinction of having the largest number of bird fleas (Ceratophyllus gallinae) reported from a single nest, 5,754 fleas.
+The coal tit has the dubious distinction of being the host to the largest number of bird fleas (Ceratophyllus gallinae) reported in a single nest, 5,754 fleas.